vansant/Test-Driven-Web-Development-with-Python/README.md

     start_cmd = ""
     if platform.system() == "Darwin":
         start_cmd = ("/set/path/to/Firefox.app/Contents/MacOS/firefox-bin")
 3. Ignored knowing this file will be created later.
+It was however, already in my .gitignore - new users to Django might get confused here.

 </pre>